15 min read

 I did not start with a technical architecture.
 I started with a question: what does this product actually do, and for whom?
 The answer took weeks of research, failed experiments, and constant iteration to find.

-The first weeks were pure discovery — and not just user research.
-I ran the work across three tracks simultaneously: user interviews with developers and content strategists, competitive analysis across the tools and platforms in the space, and market research into how AI was reshaping search behavior.
-Adrian and Monica brought their network of SEO practitioners and domain expertise.
+I ran three tracks simultaneously: user interviews with developers and content strategists, competitive analysis across the space, and market research into how AI was reshaping search behavior.
 Each track reshaped what we thought the product should be.

 Developer interview synthesis board showing four research clusters — workflow friction, output format needs, strategic confusion, and adoption path — with key quotes from 12 interviews and three synthesized insights